1ijingwei/1ijingwei.github.io/_pages/about.md

   - /about.html
 ---

 I am originally from P.R.China.
-I completed my bachelor's degree from NUFE.
-After that, I worked in a software company and a store.
+I completed my bachelor's degree in Mathematics and Applied Mathematitcs at NUFE.
+After that, I worked in a software company and a state-owned enterprises in Nanjing Presidential Palace.

-I returned to academia because I experienced several challenges as a development practitioner back home and I wanted more insights on those issues.
+After have some really social practice, I decided to return to academia to improve my comprehensive skills because I experienced several challenges.
 Broadly, I am interested in many areas.
 More specifically, I am interested.

+Life is colorful and without certain patterns.
 I enjoy chinese calligraphy, learning about different cultures and traveling.